dakotabourne373/Hotkey/hotkey-server/README.md

 - Some games with anti-cheat may block simulated key presses

 ### Linux
-- If you get "xdotool: command not found", install xdotool
+- If you get "dotool: command not found", install dotool from https://git.sr.ht/~geb/dotool
-- If keys don't work, ensure you're running X11 (not Wayland)
+- If you get permission errors, ensure your user is in the `input` group
-- For Wayland support, you may need additional tools like `ydotool`
+- Make sure udev rules are loaded (see Requirements section above)

 ## Notes